Primary and secondary legislation: European Union

 Legislative acts are enacted via the legislative procedure, initiated by the Commission, and ultimately adopted by the Council and European Parliament acting in concert, which may also involve consultation with the European Economic and Social Committee and the European Committee of the Regions.

 Non-legislative acts include implementing and delegated acts, such as those adopted by the Commission in pursuance of policy, which may involve so-called comitology committees.
 The Commission may act quasi-judicially in matters of EU competition law, a power defined in Article 101 and Article 102 of the Treaty on the Functioning of the European Union.

-Privileged parties, such as Member States, EU institutions, and those with specific standing, may initiate litigation to challenge the validity of secondary legislation under the Treaties.
+Privileged parties, such as Member States, EU institutions, and those with specific standing, may initiate litigation to challenge the validity of secondary legislation under the treaties.

 Hong Kong

-Subsidiary legislation in Hong Kong is made with powers delegated by a law enacted by the Legislative Council of Hong Kong.
+In Hong Kong, primary legislation includes ordinances of the domestic Legislative Council, and Nationwide Laws of the People's Republic of China extended to Hong Kong by the National People's Congress.
+Subsidiary legislation in Hong Kong is made by the Executive Council or officials with delegated powers.

 United Kingdom

 Primary legislation

 In the United Kingdom, primary legislation can take a number of different forms: